anamariacioban/Lung-Cancer-Ultrasound-Diagnosis/README.md

 A fully automatic segmentation method was developed to eliminate the need for user interaction.
 The approach is based on multi-level thresholding (Multi-Otsu), followed by morphological operations and Active Contour refinement.

 This method provides consistent lesion segmentation results and represents the final preprocessing solution used in the project.

+---

+## 4. Feature Extraction and Classification

+### 4.1 Feature Extraction

+Following automatic lesion segmentation, quantitative image features were extracted from the detected lesion regions.
+The purpose of this stage is to convert visual information into numerical descriptors suitable for machine learning classification.

+A set of features was computed for each segmented lesion and grouped into three main categories:

+- **Geometric features:**
+  - lesion area;
+  - lesion perimeter;
+  - circularity index;
+  - aspect ratio;

+- **Intensity-based features:**
+  - mean grayscale intensity within the lesion;
+  - standard deviation of intensity values;

+- **Structural features:**
+  - compactness;
+  - solidity;
+  - edge density inside the lesion region.

+Geometric descriptors provide information regarding lesion shape irregularity, which is commonly associated with malignant formations.
+Intensity-based features reflect internal heterogeneity, while structural descriptors capture boundary consistency and morphological compactness.

+Each segmented lesion is therefore represented as a numerical feature vector that summarizes its morphological and intensity characteristics.

+---

+### 4.2 Feature Dataset Construction

+After feature extraction, a structured dataset was created in tabular format.
+In this dataset:

+- each row corresponds to one ultrasound image;
+- each column represents an extracted feature;
+- the final column contains the associated class label (cancer / non-cancer).

+This structured representation enables the application of supervised machine learning techniques for binary classification.

+The dataset was divided into training and testing subsets using a standard train-test split strategy.
+A ratio of 70% for training and 30% for testing was adopted to evaluate generalization performance on unseen data.

+To ensure reproducibility, the data split was performed using a fixed random state.

+---

+### 4.3 Classification Model

+A supervised binary classification approach was adopted to distinguish between cancerous and non-cancerous lesions.

+Logistic Regression was selected as the classification model due to:

+- its simplicity and computational efficiency;
+- its interpretability in medical decision-support contexts;
+- its suitability for binary classification problems;
+- its ability to provide probabilistic outputs.

+The model estimates the probability that a lesion belongs to the cancer class based on a linear combination of the extracted features.

+Training was performed using the training subset, and the resulting model was evaluated on the independent test subset.

+---

+### 4.4 Model Evaluation

+Model performance was assessed using standard evaluation metrics:

+- confusion matrix;
+- accuracy;
+- precision;
+- recall;
+- F1-score.

+The confusion matrix provides a detailed breakdown of prediction outcomes, including:

+- true positives (correctly classified cancer cases);
+- true negatives (correctly classified non-cancer cases);
+- false positives;
+- false negatives.

+Accuracy measures overall correctness, while precision and recall provide insight into the balance between false alarms and missed detections.
+The F1-score provides a harmonic balance between precision and recall.

+These metrics allow objective evaluation of the system’s classification capability and support further model refinement.

+---

+### 4.5 Uncertainty Zone and Decision Thresholding

+In addition to standard binary classification, an uncertainty zone was introduced to improve decision reliability.

+Instead of using a single fixed probability threshold (e.g., 0.5), two probability thresholds were defined:

+- probabilities below a lower threshold are classified as non-cancer;
+- probabilities above an upper threshold are classified as cancer;
+- probabilities between the two thresholds are labeled as **uncertain**.

+This strategy reduces the risk of confident but incorrect predictions and reflects real-world clinical reasoning, where ambiguous cases require additional investigation rather than automatic labeling.

+The introduction of an uncertainty zone enhances the safety and practical relevance of the system.

+---

+### 4.6 System Output

+The final system provides:

+- segmented lesion visualization;
+- extracted feature values;
+- predicted class label;
+- associated probability score;
+- optional uncertainty indication.

+By combining visual information with quantitative and probabilistic outputs, the system supports objective and consistent interpretation of lung ultrasound images.